 Live interstate and want to attend the conference?
 The NEMBC is here to help.

 We are offering travel subsidies for those who live outside of Sydney.
 These subsidies will help cover a budget return air or rail ticket, as well as petrol costs but do not cover accommodation expenses.
 Fill in the form here.
 Applications close Thursday 20th October, 2016

 Getting to the conference

-There are many options available to get to Melbourne from rural areas and interstate.
+There are many options available to get to Sydney from rural areas and interstate.

-V-Line train services travel to Melbourne from regional areas.
+Train services travel to Sydney from regional areas.

-Greyhound coaches travel to Melbourne from many rural areas in Victoria.
+Greyhound coaches travel to Sydney from many rural areas in New South Wales.

 Get a group of broadcasters from your station together and car pool.